markchen555/Gighub-Api/README.md

 Fork a copy from github or download the repository on your computer, unzip it and launch the terminal at the root directory of the folder.

-0. Request for the .env file.
+0. Fill out pertinent .env configurations.
-1. Run `npm install` to install all dependency to your local machine.
+1. Run `npm install` to install all dependencies to your local machine.
 2. Run `npm start` to start your server.
 3. Open another tab at your terminal.
 4. Run `npm run compile` to compile with webpack.